Visa Application Process For International Students

 - You will need this receipt when applying for your Visa.

-- The cost for this will be $200.
+- The cost for this is $350.
 Later you will receive your official receipt of payment in the mail.
 Important - the information you enter on the Form I-901 must match exactly as you entered on the I-20 Application Form.